April 14, 2021

 The Grand Traverse Conservation District serves as managers of the Natural Education Reserve (NER), where Boardman and Sabins dams were located, for Grand Traverse County and has helped to coordinate the installation of over 13,000+ native seedlings and tree species in the newly exposed bottomlands.
 Included in these restoration projects is the placement of large wood at strategic locations in the river, which protects river bends and creates habitat.
 These restoration efforts are ongoing and active, so please stay on designated trails to allow vegetation to grow undisturbed.
 With your help through Chronolog, we will be able to visually track the success of the restoration processes over time to show how what was once a barren landscape will continue to become a thriving ecosystem surrounding a healthy river.
 For more information on the removal of the dams, please visit www.theboardman.org.

-The Grand Traverse Conservation District manages over 3,000 acres of public parklands in Grand Traverse County, Michigan, including stewardship & protection of the Boardman “Ottaway” River.
+The Grand Traverse Conservation District manages and protects over 2,500 acres of public parklands in Grand Traverse County, Michigan, including the stewardship & protection of the Boardman-Ottaway River.
 Management activities include the coordination and implementation of large-scale restoration projects associated with the removal of Brown Bridge, Boardman, and Sabin Dams.
 To date, we've coordinated the installation of over 60,000 native seedlings, plants, and trees within the three former impoundments.
 We’re asking you to help us document changes to the ‘bottomlands’ of the former ponds by uploading to Chronolog, a photo monitoring tool powered by people like you.
 For more information on GTCD, please visit www.natureiscalling.org.